From Seve to Tiger, great St Andrews moments as 150th Open heads to home of golf

-The Old Course at St Andrews will host the 150th Open Championship from July 14-17.
+The Old Course at St Andrews will host the 150th Open Championship from Thursday until Sunday.

 Here, the PA news agency looks at some of the most memorable moments to occur at the most-used venue for the game’s oldest major championship.